Department of Homeland Security:

 Agency Affected: Department of Homeland Security

 Comments: In response to this recommendation, as well as a follow-up recommendation made in GAO-12-557, in March 2012, DHS established an internal web page to capture and update a listing of all current and completed other transaction agreements, including the role of and funding to nontraditional contractors.
-DHS plans to assess and include any relevant information on nontraditional contractors obtained from these efforts in its fiscal year 2012 report to Congress.
-In addition, DHS collects information on intellectual property rights as part of its efforts to assess lessons learned from other transaction agreements, which include requests for feedback from contractors, and included this information in its fiscal year 2011 report to Congress.
+In addition, DHS collects information on intellectual property rights as part of its efforts to assess lessons learned from other transaction agreements, which include requests for feedback from contractors.
+DHS included information on nontraditional contractors and intellectual property rights in its 2012 report to Congress, which satisfied the recommendation.
+In future reports to Congress, DHS should consider providing additional detail about the how intellectual property rights were tailored to meet the specific needs of each project, to make clearer the extent to which this benefit has been achieved.

 Recommendation: To promote the efficient and effective use by DHS of its other transactions authority to meet its mission needs, the Secretary of Homeland Security should direct the Under Secretary for Management and the Under Secretary for Science and Technology to direct the Office of Procurement Operations to work with the Science and Technology directorate to determine the number of contracting officers needed to help ensure a sufficient contracting workforce to execute other transaction authority.